ionic-team/ionic-site/content/docs/intro/deploying/index.md

 #### Using an Apple ID

-1. Open XCode preferences (Xcode > Preferences...)
+1. Open Xcode preferences (Xcode > Preferences...)
 2. Click the 'Accounts' tab
 3. Login with your Apple ID (+ > Add Apple ID...)